nikmash711/react-capstone-ideas/README.md

 ## User Stories/MVP:
 1. User can create an account for themselves with a first name, last name, username, and password
-2. User will be directed to a home page where they see all their pets (if any) and can add a new pet pawfile by filling out a form (name, species, breed, gender, profile photo, brief bio.).
-User can edit Pawfile’s basic info later
+2. User will be directed to a home page where they see all their pets (if any) and can add a new pet pawfile by filling out a form (name, species, breed, gender, profile photo, brief bio.)
 3. Single user can have as many "pawfiles" as they wish if they own more than one pet
-4. User can add posts for each pet - it can be a memory post with a title, description, date, and a photo URL corresponding to the memory, OR a medical related post where they can include a title, description, symptoms, labs, vet, location (maps api to make it load as they type?), date, and a link to a file.
+4. User can add posts for each pet - it can be a memory post with a title, description, date, and a photo URL corresponding to the memory, OR a medical related post where they can include a title, description, symptoms, labs, vet, location, date, and a link to a file.
 Once posted, only the info filled out will show (empty fields will not be displayed).
-User chooses the date.
-5. Posts will be organized on the Pawfile chronologically (not according to when the user created the post but rather when the user specified the event took place)
+5. Posts will be organized on the Pawfile chronologically
-6. User can search for specific posts on the Pawfile, and filter it by category and/or date
+6. User can search for specific posts on the Pawfile, and filter it by category
-7. There will be a sidebar on the Pawfile with a brief bio about the pet as well as a list of reminders for that pet: for example, need to buy more litter, or go get groomed next week, etc. User can add/delete reminders to this list
+7. There will be a sidebar on the Pawfile with a brief bio about the pet as well as a list of reminders for that pet: for example, need to buy more litter, or go get groomed next week, etc.
-8. The URL of the image the user links will show an actual image once posted, and the user can click on that image to see an enlarged version of it.
+8. The URL of the image the user links will show an actual image once posted, and the user can click on that image to see an enlarged version of it (images should be standard size)
-9. Navbar with Home/Py Pets - that takes you to the pet's profile, Settings, Logout
+9. Navbar with Home/My Pets (shows all pets and can get to individual pawfile through here), settings, logout.

 ## Extension Features:
 1. User can change their password